Alan Gow Checked Out in the Mani Peninsula in Greece

 Modern Hotels in the Traditional Style

 We passed some very impressive buildings giving an air of prosperity to the region, which may be a little deceptive.
 Like many coastal Greek areas, the economy relies heavily on the seasonal tourist industry supplemented by olive oil production and some other minor agricultural produce.
-There seemed to be little in the way of good arable land in the way that we would define it.
+There seemed to be little in the way of good arable land in the way that we would define it being from New Zealand.
 Instead, the olive trees had to cling onto small patches of soil that had managed to accumulate on the steep rocky mountainsides.

 New ‘Tower House”